An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Model Description

 \citet{Navarro2020} analyzed the Galactic latitude dependence of microlensing event rate per unit area on-sky from the VVV survey, noting that the completeness-corrected event count in the infrared (K-band) peaks in the Galactic plane, which motivates targeting the Galactic center with \iromann. \citet{Wen2023} noted the same latitude trend in observed raw (not corrected for detection efficiency) H- and K-band event rate per star from the UKIRT survey.
-Stellar density is the highest in the Galactic plane and center, but dense dust extinction in the plane causes a dip in microlensing events and star counts at optical wavelengths. \citet{Kerins2009} demonstrated the diminishing impact of extinction on event rates with increasing wavelength in simulations (I- to J- to K- band), but, contrary to the VVV and UKIRT observations, their model still predicts a $\sim$50\% dip in the plane even for K-band event rates per square degree.
+Stellar density is the highest in the Galactic plane and center, but dense dust extinction in the plane causes a dip in microlensing events and star counts at optical wavelengths. \citet{Kerins2009} demonstrated the diminishing impact of extinction on event rates with increasing wavelength in simulations (I- to J- to K- band), but, contrary to the VVV and UKIRT observations, their model still predicted a $\sim$50\% dip in the plane even for K-band event rates per square degree.
 With disagreements between existing models and data, it is not clear at what wavelength the effect of extinction diminishes enough that this dip disappears.
+With the GBTDS' primary filter being a wide-YJH filter in between the optical and K-band wavelengths, significant uncertainties remain in the expected event rates near the Galactic Center.

-In addition to the effects of extinction, other populations besides the halo, bulge, and disk exist near the Galactic center and contribute to the underlying star counts. \citep{Kondo2023} found that {\tt genstars}-simulated H-band event rates per source star peak near the plane when the Nuclear Stellar Disk is included.
+In addition to the effects of extinction, other populations besides the halo, bulge, and disk exist near the Galactic center and contribute to the underlying star counts. \citet{Kondo2023} found that {\tt genstars}-simulated H-band event rates per source star peak near the plane when the Nuclear Stellar Disk (NSD) is included.